Mirror-Image/lastfm-micro-frontends/README.md

    ```bash
    git clone https://github.com/Mirror-Image/lastfm-micro-frontends.git
    ```

+2. Get a Last.fm API key by creating an account on [Last.fm](https://www.last.fm/api/account/create) and replace `VITE_LASTFM_API_KEY` in the `.env` files of each remote application with your actual API key.

-2. Install dependencies, build and run the individual apps:
+3. Install dependencies, build and run the individual apps:
 - Host (host application)
   ```bash
   cd host